JMoyalan/Koopman_based_data_driven_control/README.md

 the approximation of the Koopman operator and its dual: the Perron–Frobenius operator, using a polynomial basis function.
 We write the approximate finite-dimensional optimization problem as a polynomial optimization which is then solved efficiently using a sum-of-squares-based optimization framework.
-Simulation results demonstrate the efficacy of the developed data-driven optimal control framework.